Charlie5DH/Charlie5DH/README.md

 ### Hi there, I'm Carlos R. - aka [Charlie5DH] 👋

 ## I'm a passionate learner of everything related to code!
-- :mortar_board: I’m currently finishing a Master degree on Electronics
+- :mortar_board: I’m currently finishing a Master degree on Electronics at UFSC [UFSC]
 - 🌱 Learning all related to AI :grinning:
 - 👯 Looking to collaborate with others